Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Abstract

 \section{Abstract}

 Model inversion (MI) attacks pose significant privacy risks by reconstructing private training data from trained neural networks.
-While prior works have focused on conventional unimodal DNNs, the vulnerability of vision-language models (VLMs) remains underexplored.
-In this paper, we conduct the first study to understand VLMs' vulnerability in leaking private visual training data.
-To tailored for VLMs' token-based generative nature, we propose a suite of novel token-based and sequence-based model inversion strategies.
-Particularly, we propose Token-based Model Inversion (TMI), Convergent Token-based Model Inversion (TMI-C), Sequence-based Model Inversion (SMI), and Sequence-based Model Inversion with Adaptive Token Weighting (SMI-AW).
-Through extensive experiments and user study on three state-of-the-art VLMs and multiple datasets, we demonstrate, for the first time, that VLMs are susceptible to training data leakage.
-The experiments show that our proposed sequence-based methods, particularly SMI-AW combined with a logit-maximization loss based on vocabulary representation, can achieve competitive reconstruction and outperform token-based methods in attack accuracy and visual similarity.
-Importantly, human evaluation of the reconstructed images yields an attack accuracy of 75.31\%, underscoring the severity of model inversion threats in VLMs.
-Notably we also demonstrate inversion attacks on the publicly released VLMs.
-Our study reveals the privacy vulnerability of VLMs as they become increasingly popular across many applications such as healthcare and finance.
+While prior studies have primarily examined unimodal deep networks, the vulnerability of vision-language models (VLMs) remains largely unexplored. \textbf{In this work, we present the first systematic study of MI attacks on VLMs to understand their susceptibility to leaking private visual training data.} Our work makes two main contributions.
+First, tailored to the token-generative nature of VLMs, we introduce a suite of token-based and sequence-based model inversion strategies, providing a comprehensive analysis of VLMs' vulnerability under different attack formulations.
+Second, based on the observation that tokens vary in their visual grounding, and hence their gradients differ in informativeness for image reconstruction, we propose \textit{Sequence-based Model Inversion with Adaptive Token Weighting (SMI-AW)} as a novel MI for VLMs.
+SMI-AW dynamically reweights each token's loss gradient according to its visual grounding, enabling the optimization to focus on visually informative tokens and more effectively guide the reconstruction of private images.
+Through extensive experiments and human evaluations on a range of state-of-the-art VLMs across multiple datasets, we show that VLMs are susceptible to training data leakage.
+Human evaluation of the reconstructed images yields an attack accuracy of 61.21\%, underscoring the severity of these privacy risks.
+Notably, we demonstrate that publicly released VLMs are vulnerable to such attacks.
+Our study highlights the urgent need for privacy safeguards as VLMs become increasingly deployed in sensitive domains such as healthcare and finance.
+Our code and models are available at our project page: \url{https://ngoc-nguyen-0.github.io/SMI_AW/}